JetBrains/teamcity-documentation/topics/teamcity-data-directory.md

 __The Data Directory should not be located under the [TeamCity Home Directory](teamcity-home-directory.md).__

-We highly recommend using the Data Directory location outside of the TeamCity installation directory to prevent any data loss.
+We highly recommend placing the Data Directory outside of the TeamCity installation directory to prevent any data loss.

 </warning>